chocotov1/UNO_STROBE/README.md

 ## Hardware
 - rotary encoder with appropriate capacitors + resistors on the the signal pins
+- led flashlight (modified with external cable to your circuit)
+- transistor to switch the flashlight
 - TM1637 7 segment displays

 With minor modification you can print the rpm to serial instead.